cdoucet/intphys/README.md

 In the `Exemples` directory are stored scripts to generate few videos, extract them to gif pictures and embeed them in a html page.

+## How to make a new project

+Steps to duplicate the intphys project nto a fresh one in UnrealEngine.
+This may be needed for debug or development or when upgrading to a new engine version.

+1. Open UE4Editor and create a new C++ blank project called `intphys` in the `new` directory, open the project a first time and close it just after.

+2. Clone UnrealEnginePython in `new/intphys/Plugins`.

+3. Copy the following files and folders from `old` to `new`:

+    - Content
+    - Source/intphys
+    - DeprecatedLua
+    - Exemples
+    - Tools
+    - .git
+    - and all the top-level files in the git repo (.gitignore, configure, etc...)

+4. Reopen the project.
+In Project Settings / Maps & Mods, set up the default map to intphysMap.